pcockwell/AuToDo/README.md

 ### Tasks

 The `task_id` parameter is a numeric value, unique to each task.
 The `user_id` parameter is a numeric value, unique to each user.
 Where both `task_id` and `user_id` are required, if the task with identifier `task_id` does not have a matching `user_id`, it will not be returned.

+Each of these methods requires the use of HTTP basic authentication using the user's email and password.

 | Method    | Request Type  | URL                               | Description                                                                                   |
 | --------- | ------------- | --------------------------------- | --------------------------------------------------------------------------------------------- |